redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.3-kickstart-playbook/README.md

 ### Step 1 - Writing a Playbook to Template out our Kickstart

-Return to the code repo via however you were editing files (VSCode, VIM, etc), and create a new playbook in the `playbooks/` directory of your repo, called `template-kickstart.yml`.
-We'll only need one task for this playbook, and can just write our task directly into the playbook over creating a role.
+Return to the code repo via the method that you were editing files (VSCode, VIM, etc) previously, and create a new playbook in the `playbooks/` directory of your repo called `template-kickstart.yml`.
+We'll only need one task for this playbook which will be used to render the kickstart file to a directory served by the web server.

+Populate the `template-kickstart.yml` file with the following content:

 {% raw %}
 ```yaml